 Storing & Reheating Leftovers

 I absolutely love having leftover Vegetable Beef Soup, as reheats and freezes beautifully.
-In fact, I often make a double batch--in a big old pot, as this soup is a perfect make-ahead recipe.
+In fact, I often make a double batch as this soup is a perfect make-ahead recipe.

-To freeze Vegetable Beef Soup, allow the soup to cool, then transfer to a freezer-safe container, leaving 1-inch room for expansion.
+- To Freeze: Allow the soup to cool, then transfer to a freezer-safe container, leaving 1-inch room for expansion.
 Freeze the soup for up to 3 months.
-To reheat Vegetable Beef Soup, allow the frozen soup to defrost in the refrigerator and then reheat in a large pot on the stove over medium-low heat until warmed through.
+To reheat, allow the frozen soup to defrost in the refrigerator and then reheat in a large pot on the stove over medium-low heat until warmed through.

-If you are in a bind, you can use a bag of mixed vegetables, although that is not my personal preference.
+- Using Frozen Mixed Vegetables: If you are in a bind, you can use a bag of mixed vegetables in place of the carrots, green beans, and peas, although that is not my personal preference.
 To do so, replace the diced carrots, green beans, and peas with a 10-ounce bag of frozen vegetables.
 Add when the recipe states to add in the green beans.
 Simmer until cooked through and serve the soup.

-Yes, but with modifications.
+- Vegetable Beef Soup with Ground Beef: While I prefer preparing this soup with stew meat, you can swap it out for ground beef with a few modifications to the cooking process.
 Saute 1 pound of ground beef with the carrots, onions, and celery until the meat is browned.
 Add in the garlic and tomato paste, and toast for 30 seconds.
 Deglaze the pan as directed with red wine/broth.
 Then add in the beef broth, tomatoes, seasonings, AND potatoes at this point.
 Bring to a boil, then reduce the heat to a simmer and simmer, covered for 20 minutes.
 Add in the green beans, and simmer, covered for 15 minutes.
 Finally, stir in the peas and warm through, uncovered, for about 5 minutes.

 More Hearty Soup Recipes